Last updated on February 14th, 2023

 These shrimp cakes pair perfectly with a lemon tartar sauce and it’s so easy to make!

-I start with store bought tartar sauce and add chopped parsley and lemon juice.
+I start with store bought tartar sauce and add chopped parsley and fresh lemon juice.
 Stir it all together and refrigerate until you’re ready to use it.
+Also you can use homemade tartar sauce.

 Tips to Making Shrimp Cakes